mike-lischke/java2typescript/doc/configuration.md

 * **convertAnnotations** (boolean, optional): if true then Java annotations are converted to Typescript decorator names.
 You have to provide implementations for these decorators.

-* **lib** (string, optional): specifies a path (relative to the current path or absolute) which holds additional TS source files (like for MurmurHash or decorators), that are used in the generated code.

 * **preferArrowFunctions** (boolean, optional): when true then methods and function expression use arrow syntax, which is preferred syntax.
 For overloaded methods this setting has no effect, because there arrow syntax is not supported.

 * **autoAddBraces** (boolean, optional): if true then the tool automatically adds braces around code in `if`/`else`/`switch` statements, if there are none yet.